Corrugated Plastic Boards: Single-Wall vs Double-Wall

 The design increases the board’s thickness and improves its impact absorption, though it can be chunky.
 You might also notice a slight bump in weight.
 If this feels a bit too much, a single- or twin-wall corrugated board is worth considering.

-Many of our clients have seen great results with Floorgard Corry Board, and we can’t recommend our range enough if you’re looking for options.
+Many of our clients have seen great results with our single-wall Floorgard Corry Board, and we can’t recommend our range enough if you’re looking for options.
 After all, it's one of our best-sellers!

 Reach out to us at +44 28 9442 8611 or email hello@s-pgroup.com for a quote.
 Our 5-star rated customer service is ready to assist you in finding the right corry board for your floor protection needs.